PhpSlides/framework/README.md

 # PhpSlides/framework

-The main code for PhpSlides..
+The main code for PhpSlides.